ember-learn/super-rentals-tutorial/src/chapters/03-automated-testing.md

 >
 > Want to save even more typing? `ember generate ...` can be shortened into `ember g ...`.
 That's 7 fewer characters!

-Acceptance tests are one of a few types of automated testing at our disposal in Ember.
+Acceptance tests, also known as *application tests*, are one of a few types of automated testing at our disposal in Ember.
 We will learn about the other types later, but what makes acceptance tests unique is that they test our app from the user's perspective &mdash; they are an automated version of the "click around and see if it works" testing we did earlier, which is exactly what we need.

 Let's open the generated test file and replace the boilerplate test with our own: